annalhq/ml-notes/RL/Introduction.md

 ## Basis

 **Motivation:**
-- First automation of repeated physical solutions: *Industrial revolution*
+- First automation of repeat ed physical solutions: *Industrial revolution*
 - Second, automation of repeated mental solutions: *Digital revolution*
 - Next step: allow machines to find solution themselves: We then only needs to specify a problem and/or goal